kael558/PixPalWeb/README.md

 [x] - Record audio -> send to backend -> get response [x] - CHeck memory -> memory is fixed to local storage [x] - Randomize orb movement parameters
-[ ] - Record high quality audio because transcription sucks otherwise.
+[x] - Fix re-rendering of orb
+[x] - Fix audio bugging, think it is fixed :)
+[x] - Basic onboarding sequence with button and name input

 Build

-[ ] - Use multi part on first messages to make sure there is no overflow [ ] - Flush audio worklet on end
+[ ] - Use multi part on first messages to make sure there is no overflow (probably not necessary because it won't be chunked) [ ] - check iPhone 15+, chrome and safari
-[ ] - Basic onboarding sequence
-[ ] - check iPhone 15+, chrome and safari
 [ ] - Automatically show token shop, change settings, privacy policy [ ] - Stress test!